 ForMAT also provides the user with tools for linking the data of the TPFDD to the mission that the deployment forces are intended to support and for describing what capabilities the forces contain that enable them to support a mission.
-As shown in Figure 1, mission information is obtained by ForMAT from the ACOA campaign object.
+Mission guidance can simply be stored as a file or it can be derived from a campaign development tool.
+For example, in Figure 1, mission information is obtained electronically by ForMAT from the ACOA campaign object where the campaign planning elements are stored.
 It is this linking of the forces to the mission that extends the TPFDD into a Deployment Plan.